 As with many medical diseases and conditions, stroke patients typically have the best outcomes when diagnosed early and given the right treatment.
-There are specific protocols that physicians are expected to follow for those who suffered from a stroke.
-If there is a delay in diagnosis or the wrong treatment is given, the results may be permanently life-altering or even life-threatening.
+Physicians must follow specific protocols when treating individuals who experience a stroke.
+Delayed diagnosis or incorrect treatment may lead to permanent impairment or pose a serious threat to life.

 Patients and families who experience this kind of medical care may feel like they have nowhere to turn and simply must live with the outcome.
 A Troy stroke malpractice lawyer could offer them hope in the form of legal assistance.
 With a skilled malpractice attorney’s help, you may be entitled to compensation for your injuries.